-The money raised by our 4K participants will support UCF’s vital programs and services such as Cancer to 5K, the National College Scholarship program, and Young Adult Patient Navigation.
+The money raised by our 4K participants will support UCF’s vital programs and services such as Cancer to 5K, the National College Scholarship program, Young Adult Patient Navigation, and the UCF House.
 Runners and cyclists will also provide support through service & education events during their cross-country journeys.

 What kind of shape do I need to be in?

 You don’t need to be an elite athlete to do the 4K for Cancer.
 We emphasize that this is an experience and not a race, but in order to ensure the enjoyment of your trip to its fullest, it is important to assess your personal fitness level when deciding to apply and participate.
 All riders are required to log a total of 500 miles and complete a 50 and 70-mile ride before departing.
 All runners are required to follow a 20-week training plan and be comfortable running 10-minute miles or less

 How far do you bike or run each day?

 Our riders will cycle anywhere from 50-120 miles per day, most often averaging about 75-80 miles per day.
 Our runners will run anywhere from from 6-16 miles per day, most often averaging about 10-14 miles per day.
 Runners will cross the country in a relay-style format.

 What is the fundraising minimum?

 The fundraising minimum for all participants is $4,500.
 We provide a fundraising guide and one on one support to all our participants while they are fundraising.